TBD54566975/web5-kt/dids/module.md

 # Module dids

+This module contains the code for generating and resolving DIDs of different major methods.

+The documentations of each package contains examples on how to use the SDK.
+It's meant as a quick reference on how to effectively use this SDK.

+Since documentation is always a living document, there's a chance that some examples might be outdated.
+If you find yourself scratching your head because something doesn't work, the best place to look at is the test files.
+We strive to maintain a high test coverage, which should give you plenty of examples on how to use this SDK.

-# Package web5.sdk.dids.methods.key
+# Package web5.sdk.dids.methods.ion

+Package that contains the `DidIon` class, which is used to create and resolve dids using the `ion` method.

 # Examples

-This is the set of examples which are quick reference on how to effectively use this SDK.
-Since this is a living document, there's a chance that some examples might be outdated.
-If you find yourself scratching your head because something doesn't work, the best place to look at is at the test files.
-We strive to maintain a high test coverage, which should give you plenty of examples on how to use this SDK.

 ## Creation